Financial Aid Information for Post-Baccalaureate Premedical Students

 - Work with the financial aid office on your individual borrowing goals and needs by sending us an e-mail.

-- A more detailed information sheet with typical borrowing scenarios will be available.
+- A more detailed information sheet with typical borrowing scenarios will be available March 2022.

 - Once financial aid is made available to you, officially accept or decline using the online portal called Net Partner.
 (See below.)

-- If you intend to accept any federal loans, you will need to complete required federal online tasks including: Entrance Counseling, a Master Promissory Note (MPN), and the Annual Student Loan Acknowledgement (ASLA).
+- If you intend to accept any federal loans, you will need to complete required federal online tasks including: Entrance Counseling, and the Master Promissory Note (MPN).

-- The login there is the same as for your FAFSA.
-You do not neet to specifically wait to have your loans accepted and may use estimates as needed for completing these tasks early.
+- The login is the same as for your FAFSA.
+You do not need to specifically wait to have your loans accepted and may use estimates as needed for completing these tasks early.

 - This is the best time to apply for a Graduate PLUS or private outside loan if you need more than the $20,500 in federal unsubsidized loans.